gnu | home doc changelog |

 i STR | insert | string before current pattern space |

-c STR | change | replaces current pattern space with given argument |
+c STR | change | replaces current pattern space with a given STR |

 s/p/r/f | substitute | /pattern/replacement/flags |